luxie11/youtube-prot/README.md

 -----------------------------------------------------------------------------

-App was created using: React, Youtube API.
+App was created using: React, Youtube API.<br>
 You can look at this app: https://fast-crag-63312.herokuapp.com/